List of international presidential trips made by Benigno Aquino III: 2014

 On Saturday, September 20, President Aquino visited the Philippine embassy in Berlin, where he was awarded a Freedom Medal from the Friedrich Naumann Foundation for "his successful reforms in the areas of education, anti-corruption and rule of law."
 Before departing Berlin for the United States, the President toured the Berlin Hauptbahnhof and the Berlin Wall.
 President Aquino and his delegation departed Berlin Tegel Airport at around 6:30 pm CEST, ending his week-long European trip with $2.3 billion worth of investment pledges to the Philippines from 19 European-based companies.
 He arrived at the Logan International Airport in Boston at approximately 8:33 pm EDT, beginning his four-day working visit to the United States.
-It marked the President's first visit to Boston since the assassination of his father, former Senator Benigno Aquino Jr., in 1983 upon returning from exile in Boston.
+It marked the President's first visit to Boston since the assassination of his father, former Senator Ninoy Aquino, in 1983 upon returning from exile in Boston.

 On Sunday, September 21, President Aquino first met with family friends for a private lunch.
 In the afternoon, he visited Boston College where he celebrated Mass at the college's Parish of St. Ignatius of Loyola and attended a convocation with the local Filipino-American community.
 In his speech, the President updated the community on improvements made in the Philippines regarding the economy, education, and liability of officials, among others.
 He also recalled moments from his family's three-year exile in Boston, which he calls his "formative years".

 President Aquino revisits his former residence in Chestnut Hill, Massachusetts on September 22, 2014.

 President Aquino delivers a speech at a public forum at the John F. Kennedy School of Government in Cambridge, Massachusetts on September 22, 2014.